New research demonstrates that consuming a low-carbohydrate diet during pregnancy may increase the risk of certain birth defects by 30 percent.

 Tania Desrosiers, Ph.D.

 Although many women take folic acid supplements during pregnancy, these types of birth defects most commonly occur in the early phases of pregnancy.
-Because
+Because almost half of U.S. pregnancies are unplanned, by the time the pregnancy is discovered, it is often too late to prevent many NTD cases.

 According to some other studies, more than 20 percent of U.S. women of child-bearing age have insufficient levels of folic acid.